NUWCDIVNPT/stig-manager/docs/reference/index.rst

                 * Import new STIGs into STIG Manager, as well as Delete them.
                 * Create and Alter Collections, and view their metadata.
                 * Create and Alter Users, and view their metadata.
                 * Import and Export Application Data.
-An experimental feature that will export all the Collection data in STIG Manager (except Review History)
+An experimental feature that will export all the Collection data in STIG Manager
                 * The Administrator privilege does not by itself provide access to any Collection, however, they can Grant themselves access to any Collection in STIG Manager via the Administrative interface.